High School Programs

-No hours taken through the new MOWR program will count toward a student’s HOPE Grant or Scholarship caps.
+Credit hours taken through the new MOWR program will not count toward a student’s HOPE Grant or Scholarship credit hour caps.
 Participating in the new MOWR program is a great incentive for high school students to get ahead on their college coursework!

 Benefits of taking GNTC courses while in high school through the Move On When Ready Program:

-- Any 9th – 12th grade students in an eligible Georgia high school or home study program who has achieved required scores on the college placement exam, is eligible to take part in the program.
-To view the test score requirements for the program, please click HERE.
-If you haven’t taken the placement exam yet, please contact your high school counselor or a member of the GNTC High School Initiatives staff to schedule a time to test.
+Any 9th – 12th grade students in an eligible Georgia high school or home study program who has achieved required scores on the college placement exam, are eligible to take part in the program.
+Placement testing is provided at the high schools.
+If you haven’t taken the placement exam yet, please contact your high school counselor or a member of the GNTC High School Initiatives staff.
 There are NO residency or citizenship requirements.

-- Courses may be taken face-to-face on the college campus, the high school campus, online, hybrid or web-enhanced.
+Courses are offered on the college campus, at the high school campus, online, hybrid or web-enhanced.
 Students will be allowed to take up to 15 credit hours per semester at each college they attend.

-- Additionally, students will be asked to go onto the GA College 411/GA Futures website to apply for their financial aid.
+Additionally, students will be asked to go onto the GA Futures website to a financial aid funding application.
 Once a student has completed this step, his/her high school counselor will then add the approved classes in STARS, and GNTC will approve the courses.
-MOWR students must complete the online MOWR funding application EACH SEMESTER they are enrolled at the college and failure to do so will be billed for their GNTC classes.
+MOWR students must complete the online MOWR funding application EACH SEMESTER they are enrolled at the college.
+Failure to do so can result in students being billed for their GNTC classes.

 Tuition, Fees, and Books